Five Takeaways From The US Midterms - UrduPoint

 Five Takeaways From The US Midterms

-With multiple critical races still yet to be called, here are some key midterm takeaways: - No Republican 'red wave' - The president's party has traditionally lost seats in midterm elections, and with Joe Biden's ratings stuck in the low 40s and Republicans pounding him over inflation and crime, pundits had predicted a drubbing for his Democrats.
+With multiple critical races still yet to be called, here are some key midterm takeaways: - No Republican 'red wave' - The president's party usually loses seats in midterm elections, and with Joe Biden's ratings stuck in the low 40s while inflation and crime are up, pundits had predicted a drubbing for his Democrats.

-In the House, early results suggested Republicans were on track for a majority -- but only by a handful of seats, a far cry from their predictions.
+In the House of Representatives, early results suggested Republicans were on track for a majority -- but only by a handful of seats, a far cry from their predictions.

-Top Republican Kevin McCarthy -- who hopes to be the lower chamber's next speaker -- struck an upbeat note, telling supporters in the early hours: "It is clear that we are going to take the House back."
-But Senator Lindsey Graham, a top Trump ally, bluntly conceded to NBC that the election is "definitely not a Republican wave, that's for darn sure."
-At 1400 GMT, NBC news projected that Republicans will possibly win 220 seats, giving them only a thin 2-seat majority.
+Senator Lindsey Graham, a top Trump ally, conceded to NBC that the election is "definitely not a Republican wave, that's for darn sure."
+At 2000 GMT Wednesday, NBC news projected that Republicans will possibly win 222 seats, giving them only a thin 4-seat majority.

-- Senate undecided - Control of the 100-seat Senate -- currently evenly divided between Republicans and Democrats -- hinged early Wednesday on four key races that were still on a knife-edge.
+- Senate undecided - Control of the 100-seat Senate -- currently evenly divided -- hinged on three key races still on a knife-edge.

-In Arizona, Nevada and Wisconsin, counting the remaining votes for Senate could take days.
-And Georgia may well go to a runoff scheduled for December 6.
+In Arizona and Nevada, counting the remaining votes could take days.
+Georgia will go to a runoff scheduled for December 6.

-Democrats had been hoping to pick up seats from retiring Republican senators in North Carolina, Ohio and Pennsylvania, but were only successful in the latter, with hoodie-wearing John Fetterman, who had a stroke during the campaign, defeating Trump-endorsed celebrity doctor Mehmet Oz.
+Democrats had hoped to pick up seats in North Carolina, Ohio and Pennsylvania, but were only successful in the latter, with hoodie-wearing John Fetterman, who had a stroke during the campaign, defeating Trump-endorsed celebrity doctor Mehmet Oz.

 - Glitches fuel disinformation - Biden has warned that Republicans pose a dire threat to democracy, calling out their growing embrace of voter conspiracy theories boosted by Donald Trump.

-In swing-state Arizona, Trump and his chosen candidate for governor, Kari Lake, alleged irregularities after problems with voting machines.
+In swing-state Arizona, Trump and his chosen candidate for governor, Kari Lake, alleged irregularities after problems with voting machines in Maricopa county, the state's most populous.

-Officials in the most populous county of Maricopa said about 20 percent of the 223 polling stations experienced difficulties related to printers but that no one was denied the right to vote.
+Bill Gates, chairman of the Maricopa County board of Supervisors, said Wednesday that around seven percent of in-person votes were affected, but that every one of them would count.

-"People of Arizona: Don't get out of line until you cast your vote.
-They are trying to steal the election with bad Machines and DELAY.
-Don't let it happen!"
-Trump posted on his social media site, Truth Social.
+"With regard to comments like 'criminal' or 'rigged,' there's absolutely no basis for that statement," he said.

 - Candidates eyeing 2024 - One of the Tuesday's most decisive wins was for rising Republican star Ron DeSantis, who won the gubernatorial race overwhelmingly in Florida, cementing his status as a top potential White House candidate in 2024.